abego/extensionmethodjava/README.md

 class (like "String") with new methods, exclusively for your application.

 Extensions methods are useful, e.g. if you cannot modify the original class.
-Also extension methods allow for better separation of concerns, more readable code etc..
-For more details on Extension methods see https://en.wikipedia.org/wiki/Extension_method.
+Also, extension methods allow for better separation of concerns, more readable code etc. For more details on Extension methods see https://en.wikipedia.org/wiki/Extension_method.

 This project demonstrates how to emulate extension methods in Java.